MikeDePacina/image-info-extractor/README.md

 Need pandas and ColorThief in your python environment
 - run script in parent folder of where all the states folder are

+- will create csv file in current directory